ropensci-archive/rorcid/cran-comments.md

 ---

-This version fixes some bugs, improves data parsing in one function, adds some new parameters in another function.
-This is a re-submission after fixing a broken link in the README.
+This version fixes documentation, adds and removes some parameters, and fixes a R devel check on CRAN about a ellipsis (...) param definition that wasn't used in the fxn definition.

 Thanks!
 Scott Chamberlain